The Real Housewives of London

-The Real Housewives of London (abbreviated RHOLDN) is a British reality television that premiered on Hayu on 18 August 2025.
+The Real Housewives of London, abbreviated RHOLDN, is a British reality television show that premiered on Hayu on 18 August 2025.
 The series focuses on the personal and professional lives of six glamorous, stylish and bold women living in London, England.

 Developed as Hayu's first original series, it is the third installment in The Real Housewives franchise to be produced in the United Kingdom, following The Real Housewives of Cheshire and The Real Housewives of Jersey.
+The first series consisted of cast members Juliet Angus, Amanda Cronin, Karen Loderick-Peace, Juliet Mayhew, Panthea Parker, and Nessie Welschinger.

 Overview

 On 26 October 2024, Andy Cohen announced The Real Housewives of London at the first-ever Hayu FanFest in London.
 The series, produced by Universal Television Alternative Studio UK, marks Hayu's first-ever commission of an original series, and premiered exclusively on the streaming service in 2025.

 On 15 May 2025, Hayu hinted at the casting announcement with a new teaser.
 On 29 May 2025, Hayu announced the full cast of six women: Juliet Angus, Amanda Cronin, Karen Loderick-Peace, Juliet Mayhew, Panthea Parker, and Nessie Welschinger.
-Angus previousy starred on the Bravo reality television series Ladies of London, while Loderick-Peace previously was a cast member of The Real Housewives of Jersey and Cheshire.
+Angus previously starred on the Bravo reality television series Ladies of London, while Loderick-Peace previously was a cast member of The Real Housewives of Jersey and Cheshire.
 Caroline Stanbury of The Real Housewives of Dubai and Dorinda Medley of The Real Housewives of New York City make guest appearances during the season.
 Following the release of each episode, Hayu also streams The Real Housewives of London After Show, featuring cast interviews and behind-the-scenes content.
+On 19 June 2025, comedian Katherine Ryan was announced as the reunion host.

-On 19 June 2025, comedian Katherine Ryan was announced as reunion host.
+In February 2026, it was announced that it had been renewed for a second series, with all cast members set to return.
+The second series premiered on 7 September 2026, with episodes releasing weekly.
+Ryan is set to return as host of the series two reunion.